TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Login with the Latest Login IdP

-Attempt a login with the most recent login IdP.
+Attempt to log in with the most recent login IdP.
 When token for the login has expired, or if token verification has failed, return such failure.
 To that end, it is required to implement [Login for IdP](#login-with-idp).